 Since the drop cloth is so heavy would it be more feasible to have box pleats at regular intervals and use tape across the top to form a rod pocket?
 Two or three pleats per panel would give fullness without all that weight from gathering.

-This is a guide about making blackout windows with black plastic.
+This is a page about making blackout windows with black plastic.
 If you work nights or the full moon keeps you awake, you may want an inexpensive way to completely block out the light from a window.